norman27/mastr-city-dashboard/README.md

 # Marktstammdatenregister Dashboard

+## TODOs
+- [ ] add github action daily running the importer
+- [ ] create proof of concept with dashboard and initial visualizations
+- [ ] add a local mysql container
+- [ ] add documentation

 ## Requirements
 ### API Key
 You have to register a user and apply for an API Key https://www.marktstammdatenregister.de/MaStRHilfe/subpages/webdienst.html